Yoshiki (musician): Maison Yoshiki Paris

 On July 4, 2023, Yoshiki announced the establishment of his high-fashion brand Maison Yoshiki Paris.
 The brand will also produce wine and champagne glasses in collaboration with Baccarat.

 In February 2024, Maison Yoshiki Paris debuted at Milan Fashion Week Fall/Winter 2024/25 at Bocconi University as part of the official calendar.
 The runway show featured an onstage musical performance by Yoshiki (including new songs and a collaboration with Hiroshi Fujiwara) and the production team included fashion stylist Carlyne Cerf de Dudzeele, casting director Maida Gregori Boina, hair stylist Odile Gilbert, and makeup artist Kabuki.

 In September 2024, he presented his second collection of Maison Yoshiki Paris at the Pallais de Chaillot during Paris Fashion Week S/S 2025, for which Paris Jackson joined the production as runway model.

-In April 2025, in the New York Times Style Magazine, Yoshiki discussed Maison Yoshiki Paris in connection with the evolution of Japanese avante-garde fashion, saying it "couldn’t exist in a nation that wasn’t so deeply conformist that to create something truly original requires something else to push against."
+In April 2025, The New York Times Style Magazine recognized Yoshiki as an influential figure in the Japanese avant-garde fashion movement alongside designers such as Rei Kawakubo and Yohji Yamamoto.
+Yoshiki stated his design philosophy challenges social conformity and redefines Western beauty, saying his method of fashion design "couldn’t exist in a nation that wasn’t so deeply conformist that to create something truly original requires something else to push against."